 at all happy.
 And the

-dumb phone (I don't do smart ones) they sent sucks bilge water.
-I'm stuck and I absolutely hate,
+dumb phone (I do not do smart ones) they sent sucks bilge water.
+I am stuck and I absolutely hate,

 detest and abhor it.
-But that's another story...
+But that is another story...

 What wifi company did you chose for your life afloat?

 Are you pleased with the service and coverage?

 sure to hit the backspace key.
 Coding inserts a space in every box.

 Your email address will come back as malformed unless you remove

 that space.
 (You don't have to include your email address.)

 The capcha is case sensitive.